 Though volunteering means you’re not getting paid, some opportunities could give you extensive exposure, perhaps in preparation for employment with compensation.

-Volunteering also can be a family activity and a way for parents to teach their children about community and giving back, Kilty said.
+Parents often encourage volunteering as a way to teach their children about community and giving back, Kilty said.

 If you’re interested in volunteering, Kilty advises looking into different opportunities to find a good fit and then ask questions.